The Iron Lady and the Stress Arch

 Most importantly, recognise the stress arch in your own trajectory.
 The nervousness of early leadership is normal and temporary.
 The confidence of peak performance is real but finite.
 The challenges of later leadership are predictable and therefore manageable.

 The question is not whether you will face the pull of gravity - everyone does eventually - but whether you will design your descent or merely endure it.
-Even the Iron Lady could not escape this physics.
+Even the Iron Lady could not escape the physics.
 What she, and we, can choose is the nature of the fall: an uncontrolled plunge that damages relationships and institutions, or a measured glide that leaves both stronger than we found them.